Inhalt

 In a similar vein, if you list your products as auction-style listings and your highest bidder doesn’t pay for their item, you will still be charged the insertion fee.

 You can avoid paying a second insertion fee to relist the item as long as you relist it within 90 days of the original listing ending.
-It’s essential you don’t change any details and keep the starting price the same or lower than your original listing to qualify.
+You mustn’t change any details and keep the starting price the same or lower than your original listing to qualify.

-7. Make Sure you Have a PayPal Merchant Account
+7. Make Sure you Have The Right PayPal Merchant Account, Or eBay May Charge You Unnecessarily

 Again, whilst not strictly an eBay fee, PayPal is likely to be your payment method of choice when you sell on eBay.
 Instead of having a personal account with PayPal, you can switch to a premier or business account which can help minimize your fees – mainly if you sell more than $3000 worth of products per month.